Skip to main content

 path-gc.png

-For Specialty Contractors
+For Speciality Contractors

 Some of the things you'll learn in this guide include:

-• How to create one (or multiple) head contracts for your project.
-Set up your head contract tool and learn about the considerations to keep in mind if your project has multiple funding sources or delivery methods.
-Manage the owner progress claim process and create a payment received register.
-See Head Contracts Tool.
+• How to create one or more client contract(s) for your project.
+Set up your contract tool and learn about the considerations to keep in mind if your project has multiple funding sources or delivery methods.
+Manage the HC/Client progress claim process and create a payment received log.
+See Client Contracts tool.

 • How to improve oversight and management project changes.
 Choose between managing variations with or without the Change Events tool.
 Configure your variation tier settings for your contracts.
-Bring change management to the site––facilitating faster approvals, more accurate communication and eliminating the need to proceed at risk.
+Bring change management to the field––facilitating faster approvals, more accurate communication and eliminating the need to proceed at risk.
 See Change Management Tools.

-Cost Code Setup
+Budget Code Setup

 Budget Setup

 Procore's Budget tool helps your project team efficiently manage your project's budget.
 It is designed to help your team make informed financial decisions, track expenses against your budget in real-time, analyse historical snapshots, input detailed forecasts and offer deeper visibility into the financial status of your project.
-With the use of cost codes, you can create a budget as granular or as basic as you need.
+With the use of budget codes, you can create a budget as granular or as basic as you need.

 • Add Your Project's Budget Data.
 When getting started on a project, the first step is to Set up a Budget in a New Procore Project.
 You can choose from two methods: (1) Add a Budget Line Item directly to the Budget tool or (2) Download and complete a budget template and complete the steps to Import a Budget